patrickzib/motiflets/README.md

 - Jupyter-Notebook <a href="notebooks/use_cases_motif_sets_winding.ipynb">Industrial
-  Winding Process</a> is a snapshot of a process where a plastic web is unwound from a first reel (unwinding reel), goes over the second traction reel and is finally rewound on the the third rewinding reel.
+  Winding Process</a> is a snapshot of a process where a plastic web is unwound from a first reel (unwinding reel), goes over the second traction reel and is finally rewound on the third rewinding reel.
 The recordings correspond to the traction of the second reel angular speed.
 The data contains 2.500 points sampled at 0.1𝑠, corresponding to 250𝑠.
 No documented motifs exist.